- Academic Programs

 Students may take three placement tests at Orientation – English, foreign language, and math.
 All placement tests are given on the first day of Orientation.

-The mathematics placement test is administered to all incoming freshman and transfer students who do not bring to Barton an advanced placement or college-level transfer credit for a mathematics course.
-The first mathematics course that a student takes at Barton is determined by the student’s score on the placement test.
+The mathematics placement test is recommended for students with a math score of 500 or less on the SAT or 24 or less on the ACT.
+It is also recommended for students who took advanced high school math courses.
+The first mathematics course that a student takes at Barton is determined by either the student’s SAT/ACT math score or the score on the placement test.
 More information is available here.

-The foreign language placement test is required for any student with a C+ average in two or more years of Spanish or French in high school.
+The foreign language placement test is required for any student with a B average in two or more years of Spanish in high school.

 Initial placement into English courses is based on SAT/ACT scores.
 Some students are advised to take the English placement test to ensure correct course placement.
 Your advisor will recommend the English placement test during the Group Advising session at Orientation.